 - Defecography is an X-ray test is used to study the rectum and anal canal during a bowel movement.

 - Nerve tests are done to check if the nerves to the rectum and anus are working properly.

 - Ultrasound exam displays images inside the rectum.

 Treatment for fecal incontinence can include:

 Certain foods can cause diarrhea such as dairy products and foods that contain gluten, a protein found naturally in wheat, rye, and barley.
-Some people have trouble absorbing fatty foods and spicy foods, caffeine and alcohol can irritate the stomach lining.
+Some people have trouble absorbing fatty foods and spicy foods.
+Also, caffeine and alcohol can irritate the stomach lining.
 Keeping a food diary can help identify foods that cause symptoms which can subsequently be eliminated from the diet.
 In the case of constipation, certain dietary changes such as eating more fruits and vegetables, drinking plenty of water, and adding fiber are helpful.